Procedures After Leaving the U.S.-Japan Status of Forces Agreement (SOFA)

 Since applications related to SOFA are often processed relatively quickly, if your case is not urgent, it is generally smoother to wait until the official notification is issued before proceeding with the application.

-Want to minimize the risk of denial
+✅ Want to minimize mistakes or the risk of denial

 ビザ申請の基礎知識